-We recommend writing the employment contract in your employee’s local language and including important hiring terms such as compensation, benefits, entitlement and termination terms, and related factors.
-All salary and compensation amounts should be in quetzals instead of another currency.
+We recommend writing the employment contract in your employee’s local language.
+By law, every contract should include important hiring terms such as workplace, duties, schedule, compensation, benefits, entitlement and termination terms, and related factors.
+All salary and compensation amounts should be in quetzales instead of another currency.

 Guatemala Employment Compliance Laws

 Once you hire Guatemalan employees, you need to meet or exceed all employment laws.
 For example, Guatemala’s employment compliance laws stipulate that employees should work a 44-hour week.
 As an employer, you need to approve all overtime before an employee works any additional hours.

 Employers with more than three employees are obligated to register their employees with the Social Security Institute and include their start date, social security number, salary amount, and more.
 Employees who have never reported to social security must apply for identification and social security ID numbers.

 Once employees fill out the right paperwork, you can onboard them using a process that makes the most sense for your company.
 You can onboard multiple employees at one time to streamline the process or work with employees one-on-one.
 We recommend reviewing the employment contract during the employee’s first day or week.
 It’s also a good idea to provide any training the employee will need to succeed in their new position.